dtaht/blog-cerowrt/content/post/some_hackerboards_for_wifi.md

 ## Summary

-My own goal was quite different from other's: I wanted to be able to drive a network fast, and be able to experiment with routing protocols, fair queuing and aqm algorithms, on the cheap, while using minimal power and space.
+My own goal was quite different from others: I wanted to be able to drive a network fast, and be able to experiment with routing protocols, fair queuing and aqm algorithms, and do it on the cheap, while using minimal power and space.

 Where I setting a different goal - say audio or video support - the